jhauf/Foodiegogo/docs/README.md

 [trello]: https://trello.com/b/ALgfuX0Q/freshernote

 ## Minimum Viable Product
-IndieStarter is a web application inspired by Foodiegogo built using Ruby on Rails and React/Redux.
+Foodiegogo is a web application inspired by Indiegogo built using Ruby on Rails and React/Redux.
 At the end of Week 9, this app will satisfy the following criteria with smooth, bug-free navigation, adequate seed data and sufficient
 CSS styling:

 - [ ] New account creation, login, and guest/demo login